bbc/simorgh/README.md

 envConfig/secret.env: No such file or directory
 You will not have access to topics

-Internal developers who need to access topic pages should contact the team for access.
+Internal developers who need to work on topic pages locally should contact the team for access.

 ### Other page types